Mitigating Dialogue Hallucination for Large Vision Language Models via Adversarial Instruction Tuning: Experiments

 \subsection{Results on Multi-round EvalDial}

-As users usually interact with LMMs via multi-round dialogues, it's essential to explore the effectiveness of LMMs in multi-round cases.
+As users usually interact with LVLMs via multi-round dialogues, it is essential to explore the effectiveness of LVLMs in multi-round cases.
 For General and Random type attacks, we randomly sample one question for each round and prepend them before the target question.
 For the Adversarial type attack, we generated different adversarial questions by using \algname{} based on the target question-answer pair for each round.
-Table \ref{table:multiround_w_base} shows the results with 1,2, and 4 rounds of prepended dialogues during evaluation on the LLaVA baseline and AIT model.
+Table \ref{table:multiround_w_base_v2} shows the results with 1,2, and 4 rounds of prepended dialogues during evaluation on the LLaVA baseline and AIT model.
 The results indicate that more prepended questions make the model less likely to answer the target question correctly.
 However, AIT shows a more robust performance than the baseline on different types of prepended dialogues.
 Specifically, as the round of prepended dialogue increases, LLaVA shows a consistent performance drop for all three types of dialogues.
-Meanwhile, AIT succeeded in maintaining the performance in General and Random types, and showing less performance drop in Adversarial cases.
+Meanwhile, AIT successfully maintains the performance in General and Random types and shows less performance drop in Adversarial cases.